MayeulLaneyrie/minishell/standard.md

 > At that point, a command line should be made of only a simple command without any redirection.

-# MkII:
+# MkII :

-* All MkI functionalities, plus the following
+* All MkI functionalities, plus the following :

 * Manage history
 * Manage pipes